Content is a long game, especially when it comes to organic search.

 - Made our pillar content more timely and authoritative

-- Strengthened relationships with our writers
+- Strengthened relations with our authors

 - Allowed us to spread costs over multiple, smaller updates

-- We ranked all of our live blog posts that were older than one year (~400 posts) by the number of organic visits they received from search.
+- We ranked all of our live blog posts that were more than a year old (~400 posts) by the number of organic visits they received from search.
 We chose one year as the benchmark to avoid noise in the data from ~250 newer posts (which would have less time to gain rankings in search engines).
 We also did not include ~100 posts that were retired at some point in the past year (the average word counts of those were closer to 800 words).

-How Effective Is the 20 / 20 Rule for Driving Organic Search Traffic?
+How effective is the 20 / 20 rule for Driving Organic Search Traffic?

 - The median rise in traffic of all posts with 20 / 20 refreshes was 77%, with positive increases ranging from a low of 14% to a high of 2,341%.

-- Currently, 17 of our top 25 performing posts have followed the 20 / 20 Rule.
+- At the moment, 17 of our 25 best performing posts have adhered to the 20 / 20 rule.

 Examples of the 20 / 20 Rule at Play

 Example #1: Create Momentum Pulses for Pillars.

-Example #2: Try Optimization Triggers to Unlock Potential.
+Example #2: Try optimization triggers to unlock potential.

-When you apply the 20 / 20 Rule and your post just takes off and keeps on going, and going, and going, and…
+When you apply the 20 / 20 rule and your post just takes off and keeps on going, and going, and going, and…

 - While breaking news pieces obviously are not candidates for the 20/20 Rule, you can try rolling updates or calendars to make timely content have more evergreen appeal.

-- Update copy, references, facts, and links (internal and external) to be more timely and accurate.
+- Update copy, references, facts and links (internal and external) to be more timely and accurate.

 - Check to see if the page has “won” any featured snippets in Google search results.
 If so, avoid modifying any content that appears in a featured snippet.
 Don’t mess with a good thing!